dakotaw/heatmap_spoofer/README.md

-# github-spoofer
+# heatmap-spoofer

-A little throwaway script for arbitrarily pushing code to Github to keep your heatmap active because tech recuiters care wayyyy too much about your heatmap.
+A little throwaway script for arbitrarily pushing code to Github to keep your heatmap active because casual observers care wayyyy too much about your heatmap.

 Probably better off as a gist but whatever yolo

-## Setup
+## Quick Setup

-1. Download and install.
-2. Make sure user is able to contribute to this repo.
+`setup.sh` will install requirements and set up the cronjob to run every 24 hours.

+1. Fork this repo.
+2. Clone the repo on the server that will be running the script.
-3. Run on a cronjob.
+3. Run `sh ./setup.sh [github email]` on same server.
+4. Profit